 Agriculture is the cornerstone of Telangana's economy, with approximately 50 percent of the state's population engaged in farming activities.
 However, the sector faces significant challenges, including declining landholdings, erratic rainfall patterns and market volatility.
 The average size of operational landholdings in the state has dropped to 0.89 hectares, rendering conventional monoculture systems economically and ecologically unsustainable, especially for small and marginal farmers who account for more than 90 percent of total operational holdings in the region (Government of Telangana, 2024).
 These challenges threaten the livelihood security of farming communities and underscore the need for more resilient and diversified agricultural practices.

 Integrated Farming Systems (IFS) have emerged as a promising strategy to address the multifaceted challenges of modern agriculture.
-By promoting the integration of crop production with allied enterprises such as livestock, poultry, fishery, horticulture and agroforestry, IFS aims to enhance resource recycling, diversify income sources and increase employment opportunities on the farm (Behera& France, 2014; Panwar et al., 2021).
+By promoting the integration of crop production with allied enterprises such as livestock, poultry, fishery, horticulture and agroforestry, IFS aims to enhance resource recycling, diversify income sources and increase employment opportunities on the farm (Behera et al., 2014; Panwar et al., 2021).
 Scientifically validated as a low-input and eco-friendly system, IFS contributes to improved nutrient cycling, reduced dependence on external inputs and greater farm resilience in the face of climate variability (Patil et al., 2024).
 Several field-level studies have reported higher sustainability indices for IFS-based farms compared to those practicing monoculture (Das et al., 2021).
 Recognizing these advantages, policymakers and agricultural institutions in India have emphasized the promotion of IFS models, especially under programs such as the Rashtriya Krishi Vikas Yojana (RKVY) and the National Mission on Sustainable Agriculture (NMSA).

 Despite its conceptual appeal and policy push, the adoption of IFS in Telangana remains suboptimal, indicating a significant gap between awareness and implementation.
 Multiple studies have underlined a variety of adoption constraints ranging from technological and economic to institutional and socio-cultural.
 These constraints often vary with the scale of farming operations and the socio-economic status of cultivators, making a quantitative assessment essential to capture the distinct challenges faced by marginal, small, medium and large farmers.